AntiLibrary5/nicools-kitchen/_posts/2025-11-27-chicken-leek-orzo.md

 12. Add two cups of water, and let the orzo (and everything else) cook for about 8 minutes, till the water evaporates and the orzo is al dente
 13. Add a splash of cream to give your dish some rizzz
 14. Finish off with some parmesan
-15. Go back to your neighbour, and giver her back her leak, she'll love it, I'm sure
+15. Go back to your neighbour, and give her back her leak, she'll love it, I'm sure